 - The Permittee shall monitor stream flow and pond elevation throughout every year the Quarry is in operation.
-This information, along with publicly available climactic data, shall be used to calculate the groundwater infiltration volumes quarterly, in a manner consistent with Appendix J. The results of the monitoring and water balance infiltration analysis shall be provided to the County quarterly and be included in the Annual Groundwater Elevation Monitoring and Use Report. - 2.
+This information, along with publicly available climactic data, shall be used to calculate the groundwater infiltration volumes quarterly, in a manner consistent with Appendix J of the DEIR.
+The results of the monitoring and water balance infiltration analysis shall be provided to the County quarterly and be included in the Annual Groundwater Elevation Monitoring and Use Report. - 2.
 The Permittee shall install piezometers or monitoring wells as required to quantify the regional groundwater potentiometric elevation in areas of active mining prior to any mining excavation that will cause an increase in mining depth beyond existing conditions and/or is likely to extend to within 50 feet of the groundwater elevations presented on Figure 4.8-6.
-The results of groundwater potentiometric elevation monitoring shall be provided to the County quarterly and be included in the Annual Groundwater Elevation Monitoring and Use Report which is required by this Mitigation Measure.
-All excavation activity at the Syar Napa Quarry shall be conducted to maintain a

-10-foot separation of undisturbed native soil/rock between the finished grade and the underlying groundwater potentiometric elevation as determined by the most recent Annual Groundwater Elevation Monitoring and Use Report.
-Increased mining depth in areas that are already at or below the groundwater potentiometric elevation, including but not limited to the State Blue Pit, shall not occur.

-- (a) To determine the location, number, and timing of piezometer or monitoring well installation that are necessary to accurately determine the groundwater potentiometric elevation in areas of active mining, the Permittee shall provide a monitoring piezometer/well plan prepared by a qualified Professional Engineer, Professional Geologist, or Professional Hydrogeologist to the County for review and approval prior to commencing any mining activities that would increase the depth of mining beyond existing conditions.
-The monitoring piezometer/well plan shall also be included in the Annual Groundwater Elevation Monitoring and Use Report. - 3.
-To avoid interfering with the groundwater recharge mechanisms, the Permittee shall also ensure that any subsurface flow in fractures or soil that is exposed or intercepted by the excavation shall be reinfiltrated within the same watershed boundaries.
+The results of groundwater potentiometric elevation monitoring shall be provided to the County quarterly and be included in the Annual Groundwater Elevation Monitoring and Use Report which is required by this mitigation measure.
+All excavation activity at the Quarry shall be conducted to maintain a 10 foot separation of undisturbed native soil/rock between the finished grade and the underlying groundwater Elevation Monitoring and Use Report.
+Increased mining depth in areas that are already at or below the groundwater potentiometric elevation, including but not limited to the State Blue Pit, shall not occur. - 3.
+To determine the location, number, and timing of piezometer or monitoring well installation that are necessary to accurately determine the groundwater potentiometric elevation in areas of active mining, the Permittee shall provide a monitoring piezometer/well plan prepared by a qualified Professional Engineer, Professional Geologist, or Professional Hydrogeologist to the County for review and approval prior to commencing any mining activities that would increase the depth of mining beyond existing conditions.
+The monitoring piezometer/well plan shall also be included in the Annual Groundwater Elevation Monitoring and Use Report.

+- 4. To avoid interfering with the groundwater recharge mechanisms, the Permittee shall also ensure that any subsurface flow in fractures or soil that is exposed or intercepted by the excavation shall be reinfiltrated within the same watershed boundaries.
 Any surface water that is not the direct result of surface water runoff during rain events shall be infiltrated or directed to areas that provide groundwater infiltration onsite (such as project detention ponds/basins) and within the same watershed and as depicted on Figure 4.8-10.
 Surface water which is the direct result of rain events shall be infiltrated to groundwater or directed to the existing channels.
 Spring season monitoring shall be conducted by the Permittee concurrent with SWPPP monitoring (required by COA No. 11(S) - Mitigation Measure 4.8-1) to verify that springs and subsurface flow exposed as a result of mining activities is infiltrated back into the subsurface before reaching the surface flow channels.
-If persistent springs are formed by mining activities the Permittee shall hire a gualified professional to assess springs and provide an evaluation to the County to determine if the elevation of these springs are part of the regional groundwater potentiometric surface; if so, mining shall not advance further below this elevation. - 4.
-While no direct groundwater extraction has been proposed or approved in the Arroyo Creek vicinity, existing Well No. 4 could be activated for extraction or an additional well could be installed.
-The extraction of groundwater from Well No. 4 or from any additional well at the project site, including in the Arroyo Creek vicinity, shall be subject to the groundwater extraction limitation of 140.6 acre-feet per year pursuant to Mitigation Measure 4.4-8 and COAondition of Approval No. 2(D) and 11(V).
-Any new groundwater extraction wells shall subject to additional environmental review pursuant to CEQA and modification of this surface mining permit.
+If persistent springs are formed by mining activities the Permittee shall hire a gualified professional to assess springs and provide an evaluation to the County to determine if the elevation of these springs are part of the regional groundwater potentiometric surface; if so, mining shall not advance further below this elevation. - Existing Well No. 4 could be activated for groundwater extraction.
+The extraction of groundwater from Well No. 4 shall be subject to the groundwater extraction limitation of 140.6 acre-feet per year pursuant to Mitigation Measure 4.4-8 and COA No. 2(D) and 11(V).